Currently, the GAIN-group consists of group leader

 in

-I have joined the GAIN group in 2022 after I graduated with B.Sc. and M.Sc. in Computer Science at the
+I joined the GAIN group in 2022 after I graduated with B.Sc. and M.Sc. in Computer Science at the

 University of Göttingen.
-During my studies, I specialized in Computational Neuroscience, especially in
+During my studies, I specialized in Computational Neuroscience,

-Deep Learning and Computer Vision.
+especially in Deep Learning and Computer Vision.

-The research area of my Ph.D. in the GAIN group is the application of GNNs in the power grid.
+The research area of my Ph.D. in the GAIN

-Due to the inherent graph structure of electricity networks, GNNs are promising methods with regard to
+electricity networks, GNNs are promising methods with regard to representation learning and grid

-As a Ph.D. student at the Fraunhofer IEE my research also addresses the
+As a Ph.D. student at the Fraunhofer IEE my

-application of such methods to real world problems, particularly in the field of renewable energies.
+research also addresses the application of such methods to real world problems, particularly

 Areas of Interest: